zephyrproject-rtos/zephyr/samples/bluetooth/cap_initiator/README.rst

    :name: Bluetooth: Common Audio Profile Initiator
    :relevant-api: bt_cap bt_bap bluetooth

-   CAP Initiator sample that connects to CAP Acceptors and setup audio streaming.
+   CAP Initiator sample that connects to CAP Acceptors and setup unicast audio streaming, or broadcast audio streams.

 Overview
 ********

 Application demonstrating the CAP Initiator functionality.
-Starts by scanning for a CAP Acceptor and then connects to and sets up available streams.
+Starts by either scanning for a CAP Acceptor and then connects to and sets up available unicast audio streams, sets up a broadcast audio stream, or both.

 This sample can be found under :zephyr_file:`samples/bluetooth/cap_initiator` in the Zephyr tree.